simon-nystrom/simon-nystrom.github.io/posts/checkbox.md

 This is part of the `UI Kit with React, TypeScript, Storybook and Tailwind`, make sure you've checked out the previous entries in the series if you find anything confusing 😊.

-In this series I aim to implement a basic text field and integrate it with `Storybook`.
+In this series I aim to implement a basic checkbox and integrate it with `Storybook`.

 ---